sai-barath/enm_learning_aid/README.md

-E&M Learning Aid
+***E&M Learning Aid***

-Designed to teach concepts in electromagnetics, including Gauss' Law, Poynting vectors, electronic circuits, Lenz' Law, and more
+Designed to help students visualize concepts in electromagnetism, including electrostatics and Gauss' Law, Ampere's Law and magnetic fields, Induced currents and Lenz's law, Electric circuits/Poynting vectors, and more

-hi